The Best Advice I’ve Ever Heard About Getting Back To School

 This is about giving it some time before I throw in the towel and instead, trusting all the hard work I have put into preparation and planning.

-Most importantly, it’s about knowing that I am closest to these boys.
+Most importantly, it’s about knowing that I am closest to these children.
 I know what works and what doesn’t.
 I know if something is truly a problem, we have plenty of time to address it.

 Rather than giving in to the fear and fatigue that often plague me around Day 10, this year, I want to remember that my sons need time to adjust.
 They need those first few weeks to settle.
 I need those first few week to settle.